opticblu/qemu/README.md

 Probably change line 111 to something unique, who really knows though

+Change cpu_speed on line 119 to the number that comes out when you run this: sudo dmidecode | grep "Current Speed:" | cut -d" " -f3

 Install will fail at the end due to conflicts

 Manually install output files: